Bob Baffert's National Treasure wins Preakness, hours after another of his horses was euthanized

-BALTIMORE (AP) — Bob Baffert’s National Treasure won the Preakness Stakes on Saturday, ending Mage’s Triple Crown bid in the trainer’s return from a suspension — and just hours after another of his 3-year-old horses was euthanized on the track.
+BALTIMORE (AP) — Bob Baffert choked back tears and his voice cracked while trying to juggle the feelings of one of his horses winning the Preakness Stakes and another being euthanized on the same track.

-Baffert headed to the winner’s circle on the same day that his colt Havnameltdown went down with a fatal left leg injury in an undercard race.
-Baffert said he and his team were in shock.

-“This business is twists and turns, the ups and downs,” Baffert said, choking back tears.
-"And then, to win, this — losing that horse today really hurt. ...
-It’s been a very emotional day.
+“This business is twists and turns, the ups and downs,” he said.
+“To win this — losing that horse today really hurt. ...
+It’s been a very emotional day.”

-The fatality was another dark moment for a sport already reeling from the deaths of seven horses at Churchill Downs in a 10-day span leading up to the Kentucky Derby.

-Derby winner Mage finished third in the Preakness after going off as the 7-5 favorite.
-His defeat means there will not be a Triple Crown winner for a fifth consecutive year.
+National Treasure won the Preakness on Saturday in Baffert's return to the Triple Crown trail following a suspension, but it came hours after another 3-year-old colt, Havnameltdown, was put down because of a left leg injury in an undercard race.
+The victory ended Mage's bid for the Triple Crown in a conflicting scene similar to that of two weeks earlier when he won the Kentucky Derby in the aftermath of seven horses dying in 10 days at Churchill Downs.

 “It’s been a while,” Velazquez said.
 “The success that I had in other races, not having won this one — it was definitely missing, so special to have it.”

-Baffert had a rollercoaster day in his return to Pimlico Race Course from a suspension that kept him from entering a horse in the Preakness last year.
+Baffert had a rollercoaster day, back at Pimlico Race Course from a suspension that kept him from entering a horse in the Preakness last year.
 The thrill of victories by National Treasure in the Preakness and Arabian Lion in an earlier stakes race contrasted with the agony of Havnameltdown’s death.

-Jockey Luis Saez was conscious and transported to a local hospital for treatment.
-A team of veterinarians determined Havnameltdown’s left front leg injury to be inoperable.

 Black barriers were propped up on the dirt track while the horse was put down.
 All the while, 2Pac’s “California Love” blared from the infield speakers at what is intended as an annual daylong celebration of thoroughbred racing.